Kuadrant/architecture/rfcs/0008-distributed-dns.md

 If the DNS Operator has no local zoneRecords for a zone, it will list and build the zoneRecords.

 If the DNS Operator already has zoneRecords (and their lastModified time is older than the refreshInterval, more on this later) it will first execute a GET request for the `kuadrant.last_modified_at` TXT record, if the value of that field is more recent than the zoneRecords lastModified time, then the DNS Operator will list and rebuild it's zoneRecords.
+The reason for this GET is some providers offer much higher limits on a GET of single record over a list of the zone (see the limits section).

-If the zoneRecords lastModified time is less old than the refreshInterval, a GET and possibly a LIST should only be executed when the spec of the kuadrantRecord has changed (as this will likely result in a write to the API).
+If the zoneRecords lastModified time is less than the next refresh time, an API request should only be executed when the spec of the kuadrantRecord has changed (as this will likely result in a write to the API).

 #### Ensure local records are accurate

 Once the zoneRecord is created / updated on cluster, the operator will then scan through this zoneRecord and remove any records for the local cluster.
 Then inject the values from the kuadrantRecord into the zoneRecord.
 After this the DNS Operator will sanity check the result and prune any bad records (we will expand on that later).
 Once the zoneRecord is updated and sanity checked, if it has changed then the result is sent back to the DNS Provider so that the zone can be updated and made accurate (with an added update to the `kuadrant.last_modified_at`) TXT record.

+#### Update to creation of health checks

+Currently, health checks are created for all published IPs in a DNS Record, this is fine and should continue, however we will also want to ensure we have health checks for all health check TXT records - it is possible that a host/ip combination is both an A/CNAME and a TXT record, in this case care needs to be taken to avoid creating duplicates of the same healthcheck.

 #### Update response to failing health check

 After ensuring its own ClusterID is present in the relevant TXT record, the controller will count the totalClusters which is the sum of unique clusterIDs in that hosts DNS records.
-Then it will count the reportingClusters which is the number of clusterIDs in the relevant TXT record, if `reportingClusters/totalClusters >= HealthCheck.MultiClusterFailureThreshold` then this IP will be removed for this host.
+Then it will count the reportingClusters which is the number of clusterIDs in the relevant TXT record, if `reportingClusters/totalClusters >= HealthCheck.MultiClusterFailureThreshold` and it is not the last IP for this host then this IP will be removed for this host.

 example healthcheck TXT record:
 ```